Business intelligence for finance: capabilities, tools, and integrations

 Risk mitigation

-Using real-time and historical data analysis along with market and industry trends, BI software helps companies navigate more confidently in the volatile market and successfully manage risks.
+Using real-time and historical financial data analysis along with market trends, BI software helps companies navigate the volatile market and successfully manage risks more confidently.
 For example, companies can timely identify fraudulent activity or discover prospective delinquency cases to mitigate accounts payable risk.
-BI software also helps monitor employee conduct to ensure compliance with strict regulatory requirements.
+Business intelligence tools also help monitor employee interaction with data and reports.

 Personalized customer experience